 - Play ping-pong or an activity-based video game with your kids

-So face to face interaction with other person, Listening inattentive way, talking:
+So face to face interaction with another person, Listening inattentive way, talking:

 - Put your stress on the brake.